09/05/2024

 01745 852360

-Set next to the beach and close to the coast path, Newgales Camping Site is a great base for exploring the central areas of the Pembrokeshire Coast Path from.
-You can walk from the site and head north on the route to Solva or go south to Nolton Haven.
+Set next to the beach and close to the coast path, Newgale Campsite is a great base for exploring the central areas of the Pembrokeshire Coast Path from.
+You can walk from the campsite and head north on the route to Solva or go south to Nolton Haven.

 The Ridgeway has been walked along in one form or another for over 5,000 years and is often referred to as ‘the oldest road in the world’.
-The route follows an elevated course over the Chiltern Hills Area of Outstanding Natural Beauty and runs from Ivinghoe to Streatley following a mix of ancient tracks and modern footpaths and bridleways.
-The walk is full of historic sites and although it has plenty of ups and downs, it is straightforward and not over taxing.
+The route follows an elevated course over the Chiltern Hills Area of Outstanding Natural Beauty and runs from Avebury to Ivinghoe Beacon following a mix of ancient tracks and modern footpaths and bridleways.
+The walk is full of historic sites and, although it has plenty of ups and downs, it is straightforward and not over-taxing.

 Ivinghoe, Leighton Buzzard, Buckinghamshire LU7 9EL

-A friendly and family run campsite that is right beneath Ivinghoe Beacon which is the official start or finish of the Ridgeway Path depending on which way you choose to walk it.
-The site offers plenty of scope for exploring the early (or later) stages of the route.
+A friendly and family-run campsite that is right beneath Ivinghoe Beacon which is the official start or finish of the Ridgeway Path depending on which way you choose to walk it.
+The campsite offers plenty of scope for exploring the early (or later) stages of the route.

 Brighton Road, Lewes, East Sussex BN7 3JW